 - Pat the tenderloins dry with paper towels.
 You can cut them in half, if needed, to fit your pan.

-- Drizzle each tenderloin with 1 tablespoon olive oil.
+- Drizzle each tenderloin with olive oil.

 - Combine the Southwest Seasoning Mix and sprinkle the mixture over the pork, including all sides and the ends.

 - Heat oil in a large skillet or sauté pan over high heat until it is hot and shimmering.
 Add the pork (it should be sizzling) then turn off the heat under the pan and immediately transfer the pan to a preheated 475 degree F oven (without flipping the pork).

 - After 10 minutes, reduce the oven temperature to 400 degrees F and use tongs to flip the pork over.

 - Return the pan to the oven and cook for an additional 10 minutes or until the internal temperature of the thickest portion reads 145 to 150 degrees F when tested with an instant read thermometer.

 - Transfer the pork to a cutting board.

 - Tent loosely with a sheet of foil and allow the pork to rest for 10 minutes before slicing.